-- a.
-How you will manage and monitor your project, explaining the governance and planning arrangements, including security (8 points) - b.
-How you will manage risks, including but not limited to security (in particular any associated national security issues), involvement of international partners and intellectual property protection (7 points) - c.
-Your access to required resources including personnel with the right skills and experience, funding, security, infrastructure, technology and intellectual property (10 points).
+a. how you will manage and monitor your project, explaining the governance and planning arrangements, including security (8 points)

+- how you will manage risks, including but not limited to security (in particular any associated national security issues), involvement of international partners and intellectual property protection (7 points) - c. your access to required resources including personnel with the right skills and experience, funding, security, infrastructure, technology and intellectual property (10 points).